litestar-org/polyfactory/docs/usage/model_coverage.rst

 .. note::
     Notice that the same ``Car`` instance is used in the first and final generated example.
-When the coverage examples for a field are exhausted before another field, values for that field are re-used.
+When the coverage examples for a field are exhausted before another field, values for that field are reused.

 Notes on collection types
 -------------------------